jessimk/DSCI-522-Jes-Alex/README.md

 *This repo started off as a project for UBC DSCI 522-- a course focusing on collaborative data science workflows and best practices.*

+*Also, the original analysis was completed while we were beginning to learn ML basics.
+[Here's my latest take on this project where I use Random Forests, XGBoost, Logistic Regression and more](https://github.com/jessimk/LBJ_Make_or_Miss/blob/master/docs/Analysis%20Revisited.ipynb)*

 ### Authors

 - Alex Hope [@ehhope](https://github.com/ehhope)